HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/robot_arm/report.md

 ## Soft Update

-At each time step, the Target Critic's weights are updated towards those of the Main Critic using a soft update (see below).
-Every second time step, the Target Actor's weights are updated towards those of the Main Actor in the same way (This is the "Delayed" in Twin Delayed Deep Deterministic Policy Gradient).
+During each time step, the Target Critic's weights are updated towards those of the Main Critic using a soft update (see below).
+Every second time step, the Target Actor's weights are updated towards those of the Main Actor in the same way.

-Updates are performed using a soft update:
+These updates are performed using a soft update:
 <br>

 ![soft update](images/soft_update.PNG)